 - The Principal or a designated representative shall conduct an investigation into the charges and shall obtain a written and signed statement from any witness immediately after the incident. - 2.
 The Principal or a designated representative shall hear and consider the student's defense and/or explanation of his/her conduct before making a final decision, and if removal is appropriate, shall explain to the student the reasons for recommending removal from school. - 3.
 A written notice of the recommendation for a Disciplinary Hearing, including a detailed report of alternative measures taken prior to the recommendation, shall be sent by mail to the parent/guardian as well as an attempt to notify the parent/guardian via telephone.
 A written copy of the notification will be sent to the Superintendent and the appropriate Grade Level Director.
-The requested length of removal of the student from the regular school program shall be included in the written notice and shall not exceed the remainder of the current school year and one (1) additional year. - 4.
-A Disciplinary Hearing Committee consisting of a minimum of four (4) of the following: the Director of Elementary Education, the Director of Middle School Education, the Director of High School Education (in the absence of the Director, a district grade level representative may be present for the previous three), the Director of Work Force Education, the Assistant Superintendent of Curriculum and Instruction, the Director of Alternative Education, a representative of Student Services, and a representative of the District's Exceptional Student Education staff will review each recommendation in a due process hearing, and the student has the right to: - a. appear with counsel; - b. confront and cross examine; - c. be heard by an impartial tribunal; - d. receive a CD of the proceedings; - e. appeal. - 5.
+The requested length of removal of the student from the regular school program shall be included in the written notice and shall not exceed the remainder of the current school year and one (1) additional year.

+- 4. A Disciplinary Hearing Committee consisting of a minimum of four (4) of the following: the Director of Elementary Education, the Director of Middle School Education, the Director of High School Education (in the absence of the Director, a district grade level representative may be present for the previous three), the Director of Work Force Education, the Assistant Superintendent of Curriculum and Instruction, the Director of Alternative Education, a representative of Student Services, and a representative of the District's Exceptional Student Education staff will review each recommendation in a due process hearing, and the student has the right to: - a. appear with counsel; - b. confront and cross examine; - c. be heard by an impartial tribunal; - d. receive a CD of the proceedings; - e. appeal. - 5.
 The Disciplinary Hearing Committee will hear all pertinent information relating to the recommendation for the student's removal from school.
 The committee may then make a recommendation to the Superintendent for the expulsion of the student.
 Any member of the committee who has participated in the investigation shall abstain from voting on the recommendation, but may otherwise participate in the hearing. - 6.
-If the Disciplinary Hearing Committee's recommendation is for a student's expulsion, the Superintendent will notify the parent/guardian by mail of the specified date and place of the School Board meeting and the scheduled time of the expulsion hearing to act on the Superintendent's recommendation.

-7. A student who has been expelled/alternatively placed is not allowed on any School Board property without prior permission from the school's administration.
-Violation will be considered trespassing.
+If the Disciplinary Hearing Committee's recommendation is for a student's expulsion, the Superintendent will notify the parent/guardian by mail of the specified date and place of the School Board meeting and the scheduled time of the expulsion hearing to act on the Superintendent's recommendation. - 7.
+A student who has been expelled/alternatively placed is not allowed on any School Board property without prior permission from the school's administration.
+Violation will be considered trespassing. - 8.
+A student who has been expelled must meet the State of Florida "Regular school attendance" definition.
+"Regular school attendance" as defined in s.
+1003.01(13) F.S., is attendance in one of the following: a public school; a parochial, religious or denominational school; a private school; or a home education or private tutoring program, provided the program meets state requirements.

-Early Termination Of Alternative Placement
+Early Termination of Alternative Placement